mirkan-k/tdd-todolist/domain-model.md

   - getIncompleteItems(): return todo items with isComplete = false
   - getCompleteItem(): return todo items with isComplete = true
   - searchItem(input: ID): if Item exists return Item with matching ID, if not return 'This Item does not exist :('
-  - removeItem(input: ID): return updated todo list
+  - removeItem(input: ID): return updated todo list with specified Item removed